alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 - Introduce topic.
 Explain different times of intergrations and how that effects the error, precision, and most importantly how to conserve energy in problems.
 - Explain why conserving energy is very important, give examples of programs that its important in (orbits, etc)
-- Introduce your program, working with simple harmonic motion, the equations and derivatives from your main source.
-- Explain how simple harmonic motion is a useful system to understand because of applications.

 ### What is Harmonic Oscillation and What Does it Look Like?